-When you think about it, insulting someone in English is actually quite tricky.
-You want to express a certain amount of disdain with your English insults, but also maybe shade it with their particular flavour of annoying.
-Sometimes you need to gently insult someone, and also convey a bit humour.
+How to insult someone?
+When you think about it, insulting people in English is actually quite tricky.
+You want to express a certain amount of disdain with your best English insults, but also maybe shade it with their particular flavour of annoying.
+Sometimes you need to gently insult someone, and also convey a bit of humour.
 Getting those gradations of insult can be tough in a different language.
-We go through the best modern and old English insults, so read on!
+We go through the best modern and old English insults to call people, so read on!

 Let’s say you need to call someone a name, but don’t necessarily want to get into a fight.
 It is, of course, a bit in the way you say it, but calling someone an asshole will never be taken lightly.
 If you hear someone say something inappropriate, you can always say: “Don’t be an idiot.”
 Other mild names you could use would be jerk, twit, or moron.
 You can also say: “Don’t be stupid“.
 Of course other words for not very smart fit here, like dumb or thick.
 To say “Don’t be silly” is very very mild indeed, and hardly an insult at all.